-Are your training efforts falling flat?
+Feel like your training efforts are falling flat?
 You're not alone.

 For decades now, the mere mention of ‘training’ has struck fear into the hearts of workforces.
 After all, It’s a phrase synonymous with long, dreary, patronising and frequently needless training exercises, rattled off in beige conference suites.